New default alt

 Aga Khan Education Service, Tanzania

-The Aga Khan schools in East Africa date to the beginning of the 20th century, when a girls' school was started in 1905 in Zanzibar by Sir Sultan Mohamed Shah Aga Khan III.
+The origins of the Aga Khan Education Services (AKES) schools in East Africa date to the beginning of the 20th century, when a girls' school was started in 1905 in Zanzibar by Sir Sultan Mohamed Shah Aga Khan III.
 This was one of the first Aga Khan schools globally.
-In pre-independence East Africa, Aga Khan schools were the first to admit students of all faiths, ethnicities and origins.
+In pre-independence East Africa, AKES schools were the first to admit students of all faiths, ethnicities and origins.
 Today, their commitment to pluralism is still at their core.

 Alumni are employed in professions including accounting, law, banking, medicine, nursing, finance and business management.